-See "Technical Specifications" on page 69.
+Refer to "Technical Specifications" on page 75.

-NOTE: IP32-rated remote units must be installed indoors or inside outdoor cabinets.
+Caution: IP32-rated remote units must be installed indoors or inside outdoor cabinets.

 Metal and plastic optional protection kits are available for installation of IP32-rated remote units outdoors, in harsh environment, or in plenum spaces.
-See "Mounting IP66 and Plenum-rated Optional Kits" on page 23 for details.
+See "Mounting IP66 and Plenum-rated Optional Kits" on page 25 for details.

-- Ensure that the equipment is not within direct sunlight at any time. - Verify that the installation site meets the space and electrical requirements for the installation and operation of the equipment. - Ensure that you have enough room to comfortably unpack the equipment without risking damage prior to installation. - Provide enough spacing in front of the equipment for installation and maintenance of the equipment and for enough air to circulate.
+- Ensure that the equipment is not exposed to direct sunlight at any time. - Verify that the installation site meets the space and electrical requirements for the installation and operation of the equipment. - Ensure that you have enough room to comfortably unpack the equipment without risking damage prior to installation. - Provide enough spacing in front of the equipment for the installation and maintenance of the equipment and to allow enough air to circulate.